OpenWaterFoundation/owf-app-infomapper-ng/README.md

 ![Angular Version](doc/images/angular-version.png)
 </p>**

-Run either of the following two command to serve the Infomapper:
+Run either of the following two command to serve the InfoMapper:

 * `ng serve` (will not open a web browser tab) OR
 * `ng serve --open` (will open a web browser tab)